benemanuel/website/_posts/blog/2010-12-12-the-two-sided-coin-of-life.md

 ---
-title: "## the two sided coin of life"
+title: the two sided coin of life
 created: 2010-12-12
 authors:
   - avrahambenemanuel